AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 R5.2.2122 (1/25/2020)
 ========================

  - **Enhancement** Allow site2cloud gateways to support Active-Active mode where both tunnels are up and packets are routed to both gateways via respective VPC route tables.
-To enable, go to Site2Cloud, click on the connection, scroll down to Actitve Active HA and click Enable.
+To enable, go to Site2Cloud, click on the connection, scroll down to Active Active HA and click Enable.
  - **Enhancement** Allow the service account credential to be re-used by GCP projects.
  - **Bug fix** Fix Azure gateway memory leak issue.
  - **Bug fix** Enhancement to FQDN warning messages.